942v/TFAtWar/Readme.md

 Really fun weekend project!

 ## Setup
-This project is devided in 4 project-libraries and 1 client project.
+This project is divided in 4 project-libraries and 1 client project.
 Uses cocoapods as dependency manager.
 In order to be able to run it you need to do a pod install on the client folder.
 Once the pod install has ended you can open the TFAtWar.xcworkspace